MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### GuardAgainstAppModification

-Setting uardAgainstAppModification to TRUE keeps a clone of an application in cache location always.
+Setting this to TRUE will keep a clone of an application in cache location at all times.

 Needed as some security apps were modifying installed apps under /Applications folder, causing updates to fail.